 - System Upgrades: Charging a vehicle at AC Level 2 adds considerable load to the infrastructure.
 PG&E may need to upgrade the distribution infrastructure at PG&E's expense.
 Until the upgrades are complete, we may request you charge your PEV during off-peak hours (11 p.m. – 7 a.m.) in order to prevent electrical service disruption.

 PG&E Can Help

 Call us anytime – PG&E is dedicated to helping you make a smooth transition in preparing your home or business for PEV charging.

-- Answer Your Questions: The electric vehicle E-9 rates can be difficult to understand.
+- Answer Your Questions: Rates can be difficult to understand.
 A call center representative can answer your questions before you apply for service.